defenseunicorns/uds-package-dubbd/README.md

 > **Warning**
 >
 > - Minimum compute requirements are at LEAST 48 GB RAM and 12 virtual CPU threads (preferrably in a VM)
-> - This Zarf package can only be built with v0.25.2 or higher of https://github.com/defenseunicorns/zarf due to fixing [this issue](https://github.com/defenseunicorns/zarf/pull/1477)
 > - This has only been tested using k3d at this point

 When running Big Bang locally, it is common to use local storage using hostpath and some other helm component values must be adjusted.
 The Zarf package for DUBBD-local-dev is created by overlaying a new local dev values file on top of the existing DUBBD zarf file via: